LiorSinai/liorsinai.github.io/_posts/2020-06-26-scramble-puzzle.md

 ]
 {% endhighlight %}

-The state of the puzzle can be summarised in two variables: `order`, a list of the order of placements of pieces, and `rot`, the current rotation applied to each card.
+The state of the puzzle can be summarised in two variables: `order`, a list of the order of placements of pieces, and `rot`, the current rotation applied to each piece.
 A rotation is encoded as a number from 0 to 3.
 I created a simple class to store this state.
 I've also made a nice representation for the `print` function, and two functions that I'll leave abstract for now.

 {% highlight python %}
 class ScrambleSquare():
-    def __init__(self, cards: List[int]):
+    def __init__(self, pieces: List[int]):
-        self.cards = cards
+        self.pieces = pieces
         self.order = [-1, -1, -1, -1, -1, -1, -1, -1, -1]
         self.rot = [0, 0, 0, 0, 0, 0, 0, 0, 0]